 At the center of a Lean Product and Process Development effort is a single responsible leader called the chief engineer who heads a team that creates the new product or service concept, develops the business case, conducts the technical design, manages the development process and takes it into production, coordinating the effort with production engineering, sales, and marketing.

 Chief engineers typically have strong technical skills to effectively lead and manage the work of engineers, designers, and other developers on the team.
-But perhaps their greatest talent needs to be nontechnical, an observation that emerged in this interview with two chief engineers from TechnipFMC, conducted by LEI Communications Director Chet Marchwinski at last year’s Designing the Future Summit.
+But perhaps their greatest talent needs to be nontechnical, an observation that emerged in this interview with two chief engineers from TechnipFMC, conducted by LEI Communications Director Chet Marchwinski at the 2019 Designing the Future Summit.
 The interview was edited for length.
 Read the full version here.

 Alan Labes is chief engineer of the Subsea 2.0 platform and the company’s first-ever chief engineer.
 He has held leadership roles in product development, engineering, and systems engineering.
 Allison Weber is the chief product developer of the Subsea 2.0 “tree” product lines.
 She has held leadership roles in several subsea tree projects and product development groups.
 Today, they discuss how their responsibilities for managing and leading product development teams changed as CEs.
 In the second story, they discuss the evolution of the critical obeya process, which is centered in a war room for sharing information visually.